felixge/node-http-recorder/Readme.md

 raw incoming http in a file called `connection_<id>.http`. `id` is an integer starting at 1 that increments with each incoming connection (not request).

-Alternatively, you can also use the module programatically:
+Alternatively, you can also use the module programatically.

 ``` javascript
 var HttpRecorder = require('http-recorder');